 However, the country has successfully maintained its appeal attracting foreign companies and investments due to its excellent reputation, low tax and rebate policies, corporate legislation, and stable banking system.

-No matter the reason, they’re wrong.
-Malta is neither a tax haven nor tax-free – Personal income tax there is progressive and can go up to 35%, while the corporate tax stands at a flat 35%.
+Personal income tax there is progressive and can go up to 35%, while the corporate tax stands at a flat 35%, albeit with some great tax incentives and reductions you can use to lower the effective tax rate to 5%.

-Malta’s Taxation System
+Malta’s Tax System

 Malta taxes an individual on their worldwide income if they’re domiciled and resident in Malta.